milosilo/mainframers/README.md

 #### Game Structure
 The game consists of a series of "rooms," each representing a different area of mainframe cybersecurity.
 Players must navigate these rooms, fulfilling missions that are realistic simulations of real-world tasks.

+-RACF Management Room:
-RACF Management Room: Designed like a cybersecurity operations center, this room focuses on Resource Access Control Facility (RACF) management.
+Designed like a cybersecurity operations center, this room focuses on Resource Access Control Facility (RACF) management.
 Players decrypt messages using RACF commands.

+-JCL Room:
-JCL Room: Resembling a hacker’s den, this room is all about Job Control Language (JCL).
+Resembling a hacker’s den, this room is all about Job Control Language (JCL).
 Players use JCL commands to bypass security walls.

+-FTP Security Room:
-FTP Security Room: Modeled after a secure data transfer facility, this room centers on File Transfer Protocol Secure (FTPS).
+Modeled after a secure data transfer facility, this room centers on File Transfer Protocol Secure (FTPS).
 Players work on securely transferring files.

+-z/OS Security Room:
-z/OS Security Room: A high-security vault that deals with z/OS security.
+A high-security vault that deals with z/OS security.
 Players work on unlocking a vault by implementing z/OS security best practices.

+-ESM Configuration Room:
-ESM Configuration Room: Designed to look like an IBM mainframe console room, this room focuses on configuring an External Security Manager (ESM).
+Designed to look like an IBM mainframe console room, this room focuses on configuring an External Security Manager (ESM).

+-Encryption Techniques Room:
-Encryption Techniques Room: Styled like a cryptography lab, this room educates players on various encryption techniques.
+Styled like a cryptography lab, this room educates players on various encryption techniques.
 Players identify and implement encryption algorithms.

+-Incident Response Room:
-Incident Response Room: A control room with multiple screens displaying real-time mainframe activity.
+A control room with multiple screens displaying real-time mainframe activity.
 Players identify and respond to security incidents following NIST guidelines.

+-Final Room:
-Final Room: The ultimate challenge room that tests all the skills acquired throughout the game.
+The ultimate challenge room that tests all the skills acquired throughout the game.
 It has an immersive setting with a time-sensitive mission that involves multiple tasks.

 #### Progression
 Players move from one room to another by completing the mission in the current room.
 Each mission requires players to input realistic mainframe commands.
 Incorrect answers lead to hints or roadblocks, while correct answers allow the player to progress to the next room.